begedin/talk-slides/slides/weblica_2025_en.md

 * *Breach of legal person*? ¯\\*(ツ)*/¯

 Note:
-An LLC should be solid, though investigations into trade businesses stirred some worries about potential legal issues.
-Generally, it's probably okay.
+My current LLC should be solid, but you never know.
+I did hear about the term "breach of legal person", so :shrug

 ---

 # Legalities

 * Hourly/daily rates
-* No paid vacations or sick leave
+* No other benefits
+* Multiple clients
 * Negotiate higher rates
-* Multiple clients
-* Behave professionally

 Note:

+Generally, I made a really big effort to behave as a sole proprietorship owner, not an employee,

-Generally though, I strived to be legal.
-I'm B2B so I always act B2B I negotiate hourly or daily rates, or a flat per-project fee.
+I get clients to sign clear contracts.
+I negotiate hourly or daily rates, or a flat per-project fee, not a fixed monthly amount.

-I pay for my own vacation and sick leave.
+I make it clear my sick leave and vacation s my own risk/cost.
 I have multiple clients.
-I pay for my business trips, etc.
+I pay for business and conference trips.

-If you want employee perks, go the employment route.
-If you're B2B, charge rates accounting for additional risks.
-Act accordingly.
+As a result of that bigger risk and cost, I'm able to negotiate higher rates.

 ---

 # Work-Life Balance (WLB)

 * More hours, more money?
-* Negotiate higher rates, not more hours
 * Optimize per-hour income
-* Decide when it's enough, optimize free time.
+* Optimize free time.

 Note:

+With the legal stuff out of the way, let's talk work life balance.

-So how did I deal with work life balance.
-Early on, obviously, not at all.
-These days, I think I'm a bit smarter.
+For most of my career, I didn't have any.
+These days, I like to think I'm a bit smarter.

-I've managed to teach myself that while more hours more money is true, it's also the least optimal route.
+I've managed to teach myself that while more hours more money is true, it's not sustainable  I've also traine myself into having enough confidence to negotiate or look for options.

-I've also learned that I was underselling myself early on and that I should be afraid to ask for more or leave for more.

-I'm also learning that there's an amount that's enough and that at that point, I can optimize for free time - negotiate higher rates, then work less hours.
+I'm now also learning that there is an amount that's "enough" and past that, I'd rather do fewer hours than get more money, so I'm building up what I need to start heading in that direction.

 ---

 # WLB Strategies

-* Knowing when to stop is a kill
+* Knowing when to stop is a skill
 * Set clear "offline" boundaries
 * Separate workspace (office, coworking)
 * Plan time off in advance

 Note:

-Over time, I've develope strategies on improving WLB.
-After certain hours, I kill my business communication.
-Unless there's a fire, 17:30 is a hard stop for me.
-I don't carry my laptop everywhere.
-I work from one location.
+Over time, I had to build up skills to help with WLB.

+Knowing when to stop is a skill.
+When you're at an office, it's when it closes, or when most people leave.
+You are urged to do the same or risk your colleagues disliking you.

+At home, your family helps with that, but the pressure is lower nad if you're single, there's no such thing.

+So you have to learn to help yourself.
+Set an alarm when it's hard EOD for you.
+Kill any business communication past that point.
+Work from one place in your home only, or if you can, have a separate working location.

-I plan time off months im advance, otherwise i never take it.
+Plan your time off months in advance.

+There's a bunch you can do, but because you're "On your own", key is to be proactive and intentional with it.

 ---